styled-components/styled-components/README.md

 ## Built with `styled-components`

 A lot of hard work goes into community libraries, projects, and guides.
 A lot of them make it easier to get started or help you with your next project!
-There’s also a whole lot of interesting apps and sites that people have built using styled-components.
+There are also a whole lot of interesting apps and sites that people have built using styled-components.

 Make sure to head over to [awesome-styled-components](https://github.com/styled-components/awesome-styled-components) to see them all!
 And please contribute and add your own work to the list so others can find it.